You must prove that you have a right to rent property in England if you’re:

 - renting it as your main home.

-You won’t have to prove your right to rent if you live in:
+You will not have to prove your right to rent if you live in:

 - student accommodation, for example halls of residence